Our 5 Favorite Ways to Fly to the Maldives Using Points and Miles

 And booking these Qatar Airways flights is a cinch, as you can easily search and book them online at AA.com.

-How to Earn the Miles You Need: No airline makes it easier to pile up miles fast than American Airlines.
+How to Do It: No airline makes it easier to pile up miles fast than American Airlines.
 That's part of the reason why this is our go-to method to book flights to the Maldives using points and miles.

 American Airlines has two major co-branded credit cards with different banks: Citi and Barclay's.
 And because you can earn the welcome bonuses on each card, it's an easy one-two punch to quickly earn 100,000 AAdvantage miles (or more).